phoenixframework/phoenix/guides/plug.md

   ...
 ```

 In the [`init/1`] callback, we pass a default locale to use if none is present in the params.
 We also use pattern matching to define multiple [`call/2`] function heads to validate the locale in the params, and fall back to `"en"` if there is no match.
+The [`assign/3`] is a part of the `Plug.Conn` module and it's how we store values in the `conn` data structure.

 To see the assign in action, go to the layout in `lib/hello_web/templates/layout/app.html.eex` and add the following close to the main container: